Introduction to Microsoft PowerPoint 2019/Office 365

 This lesson explores the basic features of Microsoft PowerPoint 2019.
 You'll explore the Ribbon and learn how to start the PowerPoint program and plan a presentation.
-And you'll practice working with different views, task panes, tabs, and templates.
+You'll also practice working with different views, task panes, tabs, and templates.

 Now that you know the basics of PowerPoint, it's time to create a presentation from scratch.
 You'll start by choosing a theme for a presentation and create slides with a variety of slide layouts.
 You'll explore the Live Preview feature and learn how to save a file for future use.
 You'll also create and edit slides in Slide pane and Outline view.
 Finally, you'll explore ways to play a slide show.